Who can benefit from animal-assisted therapy?

 The biggest concern, particularly in hospitals, is safety and sanitation.
-Most hospitals and other facilities that use pet therapy have stringent rules to ensure that the animals are clean, vaccinated, well trained and screened for appropriate behavior.
+Most hospitals and other facilities that use pet therapy have stringent rules to ensure that the animals are clean, vaccinated, well-trained and screened for appropriate behavior.

-It's also important to note the Centers for Disease Control and Prevention has never received a report of infection from animal-assisted therapy.
+It's also important to note that the Centers for Disease Control and Prevention has never received a report of infection from animal-assisted therapy.

 Animal-assisted therapy in action